LukeNelsn/LukeNelsn.github.io/_posts/2022-06-16-welcome-to-my-portfolio.md

 ## Incoming Articles & Posts:

+* (Python) Where do the best wines come from?
+Analyzing wine ratings by origin, and determining where the best originate from
 * (Python) Python for Finance - Review and problem-solving mostly insprired by the 'Python for Finance' textbook (Yves Hilpisch)
 * (Python) Congressional Stock Picking / Algorythmic trading - Incorporating Python with ([QuantConnect][QC] ↗) along with outside data to generate stock picking decisions

 * (Personal) Favorite lessons and quotes from my best professors and professional mentors
 1. VC Coworker & Mentor: